 - Water Resource Engineer

 The following program educational objectives are consistent with the university, college and department missions.
-Graduates of our B.S. in Civil Engineering program are expected within a few years of graduation to:
+Graduates of our BS program in Civil Engineering program are expected within a few years of graduation to:

 - Engage successfully in the practice of engineering to solve current and emerging problems.